-This Spider and Web craft combines two of my favourite painting techniques for kids.
+This spider handprint craft combines two of my favourite painting techniques for kids.
 Hand prints and painting with golf balls!
-My hooligans loved it, and I’ll be yours will too!
+My hooligans loved it, and I’ll bet yours will too!

 If you haven’t painted with golf balls yet, you have to try it!
 Your kids will love it.
 Handprints are always a lot of fun too, and if you’re concerned about the mess factor, take it outside like we did, or at the very least, have a big bowl of soapy water and a towel nearby so your children can clean their hands quickly and easily after making their prints.